LakshmiKanthChinta/TaskManagerGUI/README.md

 ## Features

 - Add new tasks using a text input field
+- Press Enter or click "Add Task" to insert a task
-- Delete selected tasks from the list
+- Select a task from the list and click "Delete Task" to remove it
 - Scrollable task display for long task lists
-- Pressing Enter also adds the task
 - Simple and user-friendly layout using Java Swing

 ## Technologies Used